oehf/ipf/platform-camel/ihe/hpd/src/site/markdown/ch-ciq.md

 #### Consumer

-The endpoint URI format of `ch-pidd` component consumers is:
+The endpoint URI format of `ch-ciq` component consumers is:

 ```
-ch-pidd:serviceName[?parameters]
+ch-ciq:serviceName[?parameters]
 ```

 The resulting URL of the exposed IHE Web Service endpoint depends on both the configuration of the [deployment container]